 It’s called “A Female Guide to Solo Travel” and it took me 7 months to write.
 I came up with the idea on the back of the website.
 I have gained so much knowledge from travelling and have a background in the travel industry that I wanted to help others travel solo too.

 1. How to travel solo – covers the roadblocks and the challenges that you face as a solo.
 It’s about facing your fear and ignoring what society tells you to have the confidence to just get up and do it.

 2. Plan your trip – gives you step by step advice on how to plan your trip including discovering what type of traveler you are and what you destinations you would be suited to.
 This section also includes a comprehensive guide on each continent, how to get around and what they are really like for women to travel to solo.
 Plus a checklist to make sure you have the important things covered before you go.

 3. On the road gives you advice on how to be a responsible traveler, how to have a more cultural experience and what to do if something goes wrong on the road.
 I wanted to make this book the most comprehensive on the market and I feel as though I have achieved this so I’m very happy!

 I realized that there’s so many different types of travelers from party-goers to spiritual and cultural travelers and that you don’t have to fit into the mainstream way of travelling to find the right style for you.
 I wanted to give travelling more meaning and I’m already thinking about a second edition to cover everything in more detail.

 About The Writer:

-Lisa Imogen Eldridge is a travel journalist specialising in solo travel.
-Her background in the travel industry fuelled her passion to see the world and for the last seventeen years, she has travelled extensively as a solo traveller, living and working in numerous countries and has now been to 100 countries.
+Lisa Imogen Eldridge is a travel journalist specializing in solo travel.
+Her background in the travel industry fueled her passion to see the world and for the last seventeen years, she has travelled extensively as a solo traveler, living and working in numerous countries and has now been to 100 countries.
 Lisa’s mission is to empower women to travel solo with her website, Girl about the Globe, a travel resource for women travelling solo.